cadrgtsecond/bqncards/md/op/atop.md

 </table>
 <br/>

-Of the two modifiers on this page, Atop is more common but less impactful.
+Of the two composing modifiers, Atop is more common but less impactful.
 The composition `F∘G` is equivalent to the 2-[train](train.md) `F G` (the trains page has hints on when you'd choose one or the other).
 Its definition `{F𝕨G𝕩}` means that `G` is applied to one or two arguments and `F` is applied monadically to the result.
 It's sort of a "default way" to compose two functions.
 Keeps [tacit](tacit.md) programming syntax running smoothly, without making noise about it.
 Not like that busybody `⊸`.
 Some examples:

 `↕∘≠` is useful with one argument: `↕≠l` is a list of indices for `l`.